 How much do I have to pay?

 When a ticket is originally issued, there’s a 14-day window when a reduced rate is applicable.
 This can vary from £50 to £65.
-We do all we can to alert you and give you the opportunity to either appeal or pay at the reduced rate.
 However, if we do not receive the ticket at the reduced rate then the 'Notice to Owner' will be sent to us.
 By this stage, the reduced rate is no longer applicable.
 You are still responsible for the cost of the fine regardless if it is at the reduced rate or not.